A survey on the skew energy of oriented graphs: Introduction

 where $Ort(G)$ denotes the set of all oriented graphs of $G$.
-It is clear that when we take every $x_e=1$, the resultant matrix is just the skew-adjacency matrix $S(G^\sigma)$.

-Among the orientations of a graph $G$, the Pfaffian orientations play an important role in the enumeration of perfect matchings of $G$.
+In most cases, it is very complicated to count the number of perfect matchings of a graph using this formula, because $\sigma$ runs over all the $2^m$ orientations.
+But it is very different if a graph has a Pfaffian orientation.
 A Pfaffian orientation of $G$ is such an orientation for the edges of $G$ under which every even cycle $C$ of $G$ such that $G\setminus V(C)$ has a perfect matching has the property that there are odd number of edges directed in either direction of the cycle $C$.
 In other words, a Pfaffian orientation of $G$ is such an orientation for the edges of $G$ under which every even cycle $C$ of $G$ such that $G\setminus V(C)$ has a perfect matching is oddly oriented.
 In 1961, the physicists Fisher \cite{Fisher}, Kasteleyn \cite{Kas} and Temperley \cite{Tem} used the Pfaffian orientations of a graph to enumerate the number of perfect matchings in a graph.
 It was showed that the number of perfect matchings in $G$ is equal to the square root of $\det(S(G^\sigma)$, where $\sigma$ is a Pfaffian orientation of $G$.
-For more on the Pfaffian orientations, we refer to Robertson, Seymour and Thomas \cite{RST} (Ann.
-Math., 1999), and Thomas \cite{Thom} (45min invited speech at the ICM 2006).
+For more on the Pfaffian orientations, we refer to Robertson, Seymour and Thomas \cite{RST}, and Thomas \cite{Thom} (45min invited speech at the ICM 2006).